Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample04_PublishingEvents.md

 ### Event Hub Buffered Producer Client

 When using the `EventHubBufferedProducerClient`, events are enqueued with a partition key option.
 Because the producer manages publishing, there is no explicit call.
 When the producer is closed, it will ensure that any remaining enqueued events have been published.
-All of your event data will be published to one of the Event Hub partitions, thought here may be a slight delay until it is available to be read.
+All of your event data will be published to one of the Event Hub partitions, though there may be a slight delay until it is available to be read.

 **Note:** It is important to be aware that if you are using a partition key, you may not also specify a partition identifier; they are mutually exclusive.